-In order to receive the Oregon Promise grant at Lane, there are some things you need to complete through Financial Aid before you are able to receive those funds:
+In order to receive the Oregon Promise grant at Lane, complete the steps required by Financial Aid outlined in your myLane student portal.

 How many credits do I need to take to receive Oregon Promise?

-A student needs to be enrolled in at least 6 credits to keep their Oregon Promise grant.
+Students must be enrolled in at least 6 credits to be eligible for the Oregon Promise grant.
 Awards will be prorated for students attending Lane less than full time (fewer than 12 credits per term).

 Keep in mind that if you are receiving other aid and scholarships the minimum credits needed to keep them may be different than Oregon Promise’s requirements.